lyxichigoichie/Probabilistic_Robotics/note/ch6_Robot_Perception.md

 In many robotics applications, features correspond to distinct objects in the physical world.
 For example, in indoor environments features may be door posts or windowsills; outdoors they may correspond to tree trunks or corners of buildings. **In robotics, it is common to call those physical objects landmarks.**

 The most common model for processing landmarks assumes that the sensor can measure **the range and the bearing of the landmark relative to the robot's local coordinate frame**.
-The feature extractor may generate a **signature** that may equally be an integer that characterizes the type of the observed landmark, or a multidimensional  vector characterizing a landmark.
+The feature extractor may generate a **signature** that may equally be an integer (e.g. an average color) that characterizes the type of the observed landmark, or a multidimensional  vector characterizing a landmark (e.g. height and color).

 If we denote the range by $r$, the bearing by $\phi$, and the signature by $s$, the feature vector is given by a collection of triplets
 $$